Gizra/Gizra-Way-Book/views.md

 Click on the `Add` button in the _Relationship_ section and choose the `Content: Author`.

 Notice the `Require this relationship` check box.
-When we check it only blog posts that contain author will show.
-In Drupal every content has an author, so it isn't relevant this case, but it good to know this option exist.
+When we check it, only blog posts that contain author will show.
+In Drupal, every content has an author, so it isn't relevant in this case, but it is good to know this option exists.

 ![](images/views/require_relationship.png)

-Now if we go and add a new field under the _Field_ section, we can select `User: Name` field.
+Now, if we go and add a new field under the _Field_ section, we can select the `User: Name` field.
 Look at the View preview, and you will see it displayed.

 ![](images/views/preview_author.png)

-In the configuration of the field we can of course change the label to be Author instead of Name.
+In the configuration of the field we can, of course, change the label to Author instead of Name.

 ## Taxonomy

-Let's take a break from the View configuration, and add new requirement to our Blog page.
-Don't worry, we will continue latter with the View.
+Let's take a break from the View configuration, and add new requirements to our Blog page.
+Don't worry, we will continue later with the View.

 We want our blog posts to be classify by tags.
-Then we want the ability to display in our View page only posts that classified by a specific tag.
+Then we want the ability to display, in our View page, only posts that are classified by a specific tag.

 The Taxonomy module allows us to classify content.
-All we need to do is to create a vocabulary and provide terms in it.
+All we need to do is create a vocabulary and provide terms in it.
 The terms structure can be flat, or hierarchical with parents and children.

-For example, let's assume our blog is about movies, and we want to classify the content by movies categories like: Action, Drama, Comedy, etc.
+For example, let's assume our blog is about movies, and we want to classify the content by movie categories like: Action, Drama, Comedy, etc.

-Go to `admin/structure/taxonomy/add` and create a new vocabulary called `Movies categories` with some terms.
+Go to `admin/structure/taxonomy/add` and create a new vocabulary called `Movie categories` with some terms.

-Now we need to connect between the content type `Blog` and the vocabulary `Movies categories` so we can classify the nodes (Blog posts) with the terms (Movies categories).
+Now we need to connect between the content type `Blog` and the vocabulary `Movie categories` so we can classify the nodes (Blog posts) with the terms (Movie categories).

-We know the entity `Blog` and the entity `Movies categories` has a relationship, but what refer to what?
+We know the entity `Blog` and the entity `Movie categories` has a relationship, but what refers to what?
-Let's ask the million question. if you don't know what is it about, read [How to approach a new task](https://www.thegizraway.com/approach_data_structure_task.html).
+Let's ask the million question.
+If you don't know what this is, please read [How to approach a new task](https://www.thegizraway.com/approach_data_structure_task.html).

-Question 1: Can one category classifies more than one blog post?
+Question 1: Can one category classify more than one blog post?
 Yes.

 Question 2 (The Million Question): Can and should one single category refer to a million blog posts?
 No, we don't want that.